1. An overview of data protection

 If you would like to receive the newsletter, we need your email address that will allow us to verify that you are the owner of the email address provided and that you agree to receive the newsletter.

 We use a double opt-in procedure so your contacts receive only the emails they've agreed to get.
 In order for a potential subscriber to sign up for a newsletter, they have to complete all the steps of this process.
 This process is complete once a user has clicked on the confirmation link in the double opt-in email.
 Their email address will be activated in your contact list only once they've confirmed their subscription.n the confirmation link in the double opt-in email.
 Their email address will be activated in your contact list only once they've confirmed their subscription.

 We use this data exclusively for sending information and offers you have requested.

-Sendinblue is the email marketing software used.
-This means your information is transmitted to Sendinblue GmbH, Köpenicker Straße 126, 10179 Berlin (formerly named: Newsletter2Go).
-Sendinblue is prohibited from selling your data and from using it for purposes other than sending email.
-Sendinblue GmbH is a certified German email marketing software provider, working in accordance with the European Regulation 2016/679, as well as the German Federal Data Protection Act (BDSG).
-A data processing agreement between EURICE and Sendinblue has been concluded.
+Brevo is the email marketing software used.
+This means your information is transmitted to Brevo, Köpenicker Straße 126, 10179 Berlin (formerly named: Sendinblue).
+Brevo is prohibited from selling your data and from using it for purposes other than sending email.
+Brevo is a certified German email marketing software provider, working in accordance with the European Regulation 2016/679, as well as the German Federal Data Protection Act (BDSG).
+A data processing agreement between EURICE and Brevo has been concluded.

 When you give a company permission to store your personal information and email address and to send you marketing emails, you can revoke this consent at any time via the unsubscribe link in every mailing.